uidaholib/main-web-redesign_draft/content/special-collections/offensivecontent.md

 ## Section 3: Current Descriptive Practices

 We work to describe newly processed collections using inclusive and non-discriminatory language.
-We have adopted many suggestions set forth in [*Archives for Back Lives in Philadelphia: Anti-Racist Description Resources*](https://archivesforblacklives.files.wordpress.com/2019/10/ardr_final.pdf) and [*Protocols for Native American Archival Materials*](https://www2.archivists.org/groups/native-american-archives-section/protocols-for-native-american-archival-materials-information-and-resources-page) to ensure we limit the use of terms and descriptions that may be offensive.
+We have adopted many suggestions set forth in [*Archives for Black Lives in Philadelphia: Anti-Racist Description Resources*](https://archivesforblacklives.files.wordpress.com/2019/10/ardr_final.pdf) and [*Protocols for Native American Archival Materials*](https://www2.archivists.org/groups/native-american-archives-section/protocols-for-native-american-archival-materials-information-and-resources-page) to ensure we limit the use of terms and descriptions that may be offensive.
 Suggestions we have adopted include, but are not limited to:

 - Using active language to “embed responsibility” in our archival descriptions
 - Prioritizing the “humanity of an individual before their identity/ies”